Management and Future Development of the Equator Principles Association

 Annual membership fee system was implemented in 2008 among the EPFIs.
 Therefore, Trustee was appointed by the Steering Committee to oversee its financial and tax affairs and assume responsibility for its physical and intellectual property.

-As a key stakeholder, the environmental NGOs play an important role in the implementation of the Principles.
-The EPA exchanges opinions, from time to time, on the progress of issues such as climate change, social risks, and reporting and transparency with NGOs.
+As a key stakeholder, the International NGOs play an important role in the implementation of the Principles.
+The EPA exchanges opinions, from time to time, on the progress of issues such as climate change, social risks, human rights and reporting and transparency with NGOs.

 Revision of IFC Performance Standards